Welcome Incoming Rady Students!

 Meet Your Team

-Associate Director, Career Coach for Full-Time MBA
+Associate Director, Career Coach for Full Time MBA

 FlexEvening MBA

 At the Rady School of Management, we are here to make sure you have guidance every step of the way.
 The Part-Time MBA (FlexEvening) checklist and links below will help you stay on task.
 Please note: if you have not submitted your deposit you may not be able to access some of the links below.
-Once your deposit is confirmed by the FT MBA program, please allow 7-10 business days for your account to be created.
-Once your account is created, you will be able to set up your UCSD password.

 Below you will find a checklist of items you will need to complete as soon as possible.
 Please click on the heading names to see more information.

-** TritonLink will not reflect your personal information or MBA program until summer 2023
+** TritonLink will not reflect your personal information or MBA program until summer 2026.**

 Orientation & Program Start Dates